-The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were announced, respectively, in June 2014 and March 2016.
+The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were revealed to the public, respectively, in June 2014 and March 2016.
 Both the FZ1000 and the RX10 III are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

-The physical size and weight of the Panasonic FZ1000 and the Sony RX10 III are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Panasonic FZ1000 and the Sony RX10 III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is notably smaller (8 percent) than the Panasonic FZ1000.
 However, the RX10 III is markedly heavier (26 percent) than the FZ1000.
 It is noteworthy in this context that the RX10 III is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ1000 gets 360 shots out of its DMW-BLC12 battery, while the RX10 III can take 420 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 III can be charged via the USB port, which can be very convenient when travelling.